mpdairy/elm-frontier/README.md

 together external javascript functions as `Task`s.

-Frontier's `call` allows you to call any JavaScript function and receive the results as a normal Elm `Task`.
+Frontier's `call` allows you to call any JavaScript function and receive the results as a normal Elm `Task`, immediately or delayed.

 ## How?

 You may have noticed that the Elm ports system already automatically converts Elm objects to JavaScript and vice versa.
-Whenever you declare an outgoing port, the Elm compiler will generate a converter function that converts Elm object to JavaScript, and generates a converter from JavaScript to Elm when you declare an incoming port.
+Whenever you declare an outgoing port, the Elm compiler will generate a converter function that converts an Elm object of the port's type to JavaScript.
+It also generates a converter from JavaScript to Elm when you declare an incoming port.

 Elm-Frontier uses these converter functions that the Elm compiler generates for ports.
 With Frontier, ports are used merely to convert